 Is your business ready for these changes?
 Have your programs, policies and procedures been reviewed to ensure compliance?
 How will these changes impact your business and your employees?

-For more information about how I can assist, please contact Stern Cohen today.
+For more information about how we can assist, please contact Stern Cohen today.